Mechsoft-Limited/iniswap-document/help/faq.md

 ## How can I stake INI?

-You can stake your INI in iniswap Syrup Pools.
+You can stake your INI in Iniswap Syrup Pools.
 Visit the [Syrup Pools page](https://iniswap.finance/pools).

 Read our [How to Stake in Syrup Pools guide](https://docs.iniswap.finance/products/syrup-pool/syrup-pool-guide) if you'd like a hand getting started with staking.